containernetworking/cni.dev/README.md

 #### DNS updates

-Now the permanant URL for the version can be set up.
+Now the permanent URL for the version can be set up.

 From the `v0-8-7-cni` dashboard, click `Domain Settings`